About This Person

 Gabriel has also trained and collaborated with a wide array of meditation teachers, energy healers, and shamans, forever developing their vision of artmaking as spiritual practice.
 They are Reiki I-certified, and hold a 100-hour Vinyasa yoga teacher certification from Daya Yoga in Brooklyn.
 Gabriel teaches meditation, both in private sessions and through their monthly Meditation Club.
 You can find out more about Meditation Club through their newsletter.

 Gabriel is a proud member of radical queer feminist art collaborative Experimental Bitch Presents.
-Gabriel’s solo play Jack of Cups will be the mainstage production of EBP’s 2019 season.
+Gabriel’s solo play Jack of Cups was the mainstage production of EBP’s 2019 season.

 Gabriel has a monthly newsletter about their activities, as well as other stuff (spiritual stuff, queer stuff, nerd stuff, and more), which you can subscribe to here: gabrod.com/log